 Remember, you must be able to describe the purpose of your website as part of the application process.
 So, have a firm idea of why you're creating your site, the audience you'll target, and how you'll bring in traffic.

 2. Navigate to the Amazon Associates homepage and click "Sign Up."

 In order to become an Amazon affiliate, you'll need to create your Amazon Associates account.
 To do that, visit the Amazon Associates homepage and click Sign Up.
 From there, you'll be prompted to log in to your existing Amazon account or create one.

 3. Enter your account information.

-Enter your account info (including the name, address, phone number of the payee).
+Enter your account info (including the name, address, and phone number of the payee).

 4. Enter your website address.